-POLICY STATEMENT ON NON-DISCRIMINATION ON THE BASIS OF DISABILITY (ADA)
+NON-DISCRIMINATION ON THE BASIS OF DISABILITY

 The University of Pennsylvania is an equal opportunity educational institution.
 The University of Pennsylvania is committed to providing equal access to education for all students.
 If you have a documented disability or you believe you have a disability and would like information regarding academic accommodations/adjustments in this course please contact the Student Disability Services Office (SDS) at the Weingarten Center as soon as possible for more information and/or to initiate the process for accessing academic accommodations.
+Students are encouraged to contact Disability Services prior to the deadline each time they require an accommodation on a specific assignment.
+Disability Services staff will consult with the faculty member to determine a reasonable accommodation.